IBPhilippov/GDELT_Cooperation_Dashboard/README.md

 ---

 ## How to reproduce
 0. Create Google Cloud Account.
+Enable BigQuery API, enable Google Cloud Storage API.
 1. Install Docker + Docker-Compose on your machine.
 If needed, follow installation instructions for your system from Docker`s [documentation](https://docs.docker.com/engine/install/).
 2. Copy files from this repository of just clone it to your working directory using git.

    ```git clone https://github.com/IBPhilippov/GDELT_Cooperation_Dashboard.git```
 3. Move to appeared directory, i.e.
    ```cd gdelt_cooperation_dashboard```
 4. Create a service account in Google Cloud Platform, grant it Admin/Editor access to your project, create json-key (if needed, follow the [instructions](https://cloud.google.com/iam/docs/keys-create-delete)) and upload json-file with keys to the directory gdelt_cooperation_dashboard.
-Alternatively, you can copy the content of json key downloaded from GCP, and paste it into the new file created by
+Alternatively, you can just copy the content of json key downloaded from GCP, and paste it into the new file created by

    ```nano credentials.json```
 In any case, the json-key **must** be placed in the folder you downloaded from git.
 6. Change variables in environment.env accessing it in any convinient way.
 For example,